City Guide for: Fuerte Amador, Panama

 Soberania National Park

-Immerse yourself in the lush rainforest of Soberania National Park.
-A haven for birdwatchers and nature lovers, this park is easily accessible from Fuerte Amador.
-Hike along well-maintained trails, spot exotic birds, monkeys, and sloths, and experience the incredible biodiversity of Panama.
-Consider a visit to the Panama Rainforest Discovery Center for an elevated view of the canopy.
+Immerse yourself in the lush rainforest of Soberania National Park, a haven for birdwatchers and nature enthusiasts.
+Hike along well-maintained trails, spot diverse wildlife, and experience the tranquility of the jungle.
+Consider a visit to the Panama Rainforest Discovery Center for stunning views from its observation tower.

 Travel Time